 You will need your Single Sign On (the same as MyDMU) to access them within and outside the university.

 EBSCO's Academic Search Premier is a multi-disciplinary database that provides active full text for more than 3,100 journals, including active full text for nearly 2,750 peer-reviewed titles.
+The database also includes more than 70,000 videos from the Associated Press.
+This collection of videos is updated monthly and includes footage from 1930 to the present day.

 The AES E-Library contains almost every Audio Engineering Society paper published at a convention, conference or in the journal from 1953 to the present.